 It’s the beginning of August.
 What goals are you going to set, both bit and stupid-small, to achieve by the end of this month?

-For me, I’m looking at taking on 2-3 new clients, writing out a current marketing plan, write and run a workshop here in Canberra (may not be run until Sep), and pre-launch an info product that I’ve been working on (want to get it at a discount?
-Sign up for our VIP list to be notified when it’s released).
+For me, I’m looking at taking on 2-3 new clients, writing out a current marketing plan, write and run a workshop here in Canberra (may not be run until Sep), and pre-launch an info product that I’ve been working on.

 All these goals tie into my bigger business goals, they’re all written in my diary with a short paragraph for each goal.
 Each one have been checked against the SMARTIE requirements.
 Each goal is looked at every workday morning to keep it fresh and motivated in my mind.